Nurdoidz/Mites/README.md

 - take a closer look (sneak and use) to make predictions based on its anatomy

 We’re so glad to have you on the team.
 We haven’t heard from the others in a while, so it’s just you for now.

-## Mod Info

-The goal of this mod is to introduce mites — balanced, resource-generating mobs — into the game, simple tools to interact with them, and nothing else.
-The mod relies on as much vanilla as possible so it’s easy to update when Minecraft does.
-So, no complex machines or extractors and no changes to vanilla mechanics.

-If you’d rather skip exploration and go straight into exploiting the mechanics, a wiki is in progress and will come soon™.

-### Planned Features

-- [ ] Fabric version